-Obviously, there are other things you’re going to want (or need) to buy while you’re in college.
-And there are ways to maximize your discretionary income, like getting your Netflix subscription for free.
+Obviously, there are other things you’re going to want (or need) to buy like textbooks while you’re in college.

 But when push comes to shove, all the food you buy must fit inside that figure — a number that, depending on your existing eating habits, may look troublingly small.